T. K. Whitaker: Career

 In 1956, Whitaker was appointed Secretary of the Department of Finance, at the age of thirty-nine.
 His appointment took place at a time when Ireland's economy was in deep depression.
 Economic growth was non-existent, inflation apparently insoluble, unemployment rife, living standards low and emigration at a figure not far below the birth rate.
 Whitaker believed that free trade, with increased competition and the end of protectionism, would become inevitable and that jobs would have to be created by a shift from agriculture to industry and services.
 He formed a team of officials within the department which produced a detailed study of the economy, culminating in a plan recommending policies for improvement.
 The plan was accepted by the government and was transformed into a White Paper which became known as the First Programme for Economic Expansion, and quite unusually this was published with his name attached in November 1958.
 The programme which became known as the "Grey Book" who many argue brought the stimulus of foreign investment into the Irish economy.
 However other reforms such as the Department of Industry and Commerce's export profits tax relief introduced in 1956, were opposed by Whitaker.

 Before devoting himself to poetry, Thomas Kinsella was Whitaker's private secretary.
-TK Whitaker opposed the low tax strategy.
+T. K. Whitaker opposed the low tax strategy.

 In 1977, Taoiseach Jack Lynch nominated Whitaker as a member of the 14th Seanad.
-He served as a Senator from 1977–81, where he sat as an independent (i.e. non-party) member.
+He served as a Senator from 1977 to 1981, where he sat as an independent member.

 In 1981, he was nominated to the 15th Seanad by Taoiseach Garret FitzGerald, where he served until 1982.
 FitzGerald also appointed him to chair a Committee of Inquiry into the Irish penal system, and he chaired a Parole Board or Sentence Review Group for several years.

 Whitaker also served as Chancellor of the National University of Ireland from 1976 to 1996.
 He was also President of the Royal Irish Academy and as such, a member of the Board of Governors and Guardians of the National Gallery of Ireland, from 1985 to 1987.
 He had had a very strong love for the Irish language throughout his career and the collection of Irish poetry, An Duanaire: Poems of the Dispossessed 1600–1900, edited by Seán Ó Tuama and Thomas Kinsella was dedicated to Whitaker.
-From 1995–96 he chaired the Constitution Review Group, an independent expert group established by the government, which published its report in July 1996.
+From 1995 to 1996 he chaired the Constitution Review Group, an independent expert group established by the government, which published its report in July 1996.